seagreen/ianix/README.md

 git clone git://github.com/NixOS/nixpkgs.git
 cd nixpkgs
-# Replace 351aec7 below with the appropriate value from the output of 'cat version.txt':
+# Replace 351aec7 below with the appropriate value from the output of `cat version.txt`:
 git checkout 351aec7

 # From root: